brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 2. **Client-side (CS) encryption.** Is the data encrypted on your device, using a key only you know, _before_ it is sent to the backup provider's servers?
-Don't confuse this with server-side encryption, where the data is encrypted on the backup provider's servers using a key they can access.
+Don't confuse this with server-side encryption, where the data is encrypted on the backup provider's servers using a key the provider can access.
 Client-side (zero knowledge) encryption, enabled by default, is the gold standard, as it ensures that no one other than you can read your data—not even the backup provider.

 3. **MFA.** Does the backup provider support multi-factor authentication (MFA)?
 That is, to authenticate, you need not only a password (something you know), but also an additional factor (something you have), such as a one-time password generated from an authenticator app or hardware key.

-4. **Transparency.** How transparent is the provider with their security practices? _Published:_ the provider shares information on their website on how they protect your data. _Certified:_ an independent 3rd checked the provider actually follows their published security practices (e.g., SOC 2 type II). _Open:_ the provider's code (at least the client-side code) is open source, so everyone can check they actually follow their published security practices.
+4. **Transparency.** How transparent is the provider with their security practices? _Published:_ the provider shares information on their website on how they protect your data. _Certified:_ an independent 3rd party checked the provider actually follows their published security practices (e.g., SOC 2 type II). _Open:_ the provider's code (at least the client-side code) is open source, so everyone can check they actually follow their published security practices.